Find out what that means just below these links, along with my thoughts on what made Raymond Chandler’s writing special.

 Another series, my first with a female protagonist.
 The first half of the story was finished over a year ago when I paused my writing to make a long-overdue study of advanced writing craft.

-anacrusis will be released the second quarter of 2015.
+anacrusis will be released the third quarter of 2015.

 From the Fog

 The third entry in my Irish adventure series will complete the “lost map” story arc begun in Through the Fog and continued in Into the Fog.
-It will be released the third quarter of 2015.
+It will be released by the end of 2015.

 Various Other Works